crypt0inf0/lightweight-charts-plugins/README.md

 ## 🤝 Community & Contributions

+**Credits:** This project builds on code by [difurious](https://github.com/difurious).
+Special thanks for the Line Tools Core and related plugins which made this test app possible.

 This app is designed to be a "Live Specification" of the drawing tool suite.
 If you develop a new line tool using the Core, you are encouraged to add a test panel here and share it with the community.